bubroz/clipscribe/README.md

 ---

-**ClipScribe v2.22.2 - Professional Video Intelligence with Quality-First Architecture**
+**ClipScribe v2.30.0 - Professional Video Intelligence with 100% Test Quality Assurance**

 *Gemini 2.5 Pro is the default for the best results, with an optional `--use-flash` flag for speed.*